bodo-ai/Bodo/dev_docs/source/docker_dev.rst

   To stop Hadoop, run ``sbin/stop-dfs.sh``.

-  If you need to restart Hadoop after, run ``rm -rf /tmp/hadoop-root`` (without removing this direcotry, DataNode will not start), and then repeat above steps from formatting the filesystem.
-If ``jps`` ouput is still not as expected, run a new docker container.
+  If you need to restart Hadoop after, run ``rm -rf /tmp/hadoop-root`` (without removing this directory, DataNode will not restart), and then repeat above steps from formatting the filesystem.
+If ``jps`` output is still not as expected, run a new docker container.

 Other useful docker commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~